lemrey/sdk-nrf/applications/machine_learning/README.rst

 By default, the application uses pretrained machine leaning models deployed in `Edge Impulse studio`_:

-* Thingy:53 uses the `NCS hardware accelerometer machine learning model`_.
+* Both Thingy:53 and the nRF54H20 PDK use the `NCS hardware accelerometer machine learning model`_.
-  The model uses the data from the built-in accelerometer to recognize the following gestures:
+  The model uses the data from the accelerometer to recognize the following gestures:

   * ``idle`` - The device is placed on a flat surface.
   * ``updown`` - The device is moved in updown direction.